Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 when there are no more Reference strings to process, or when the Data simply cannot be drilled into.

 Here's an example.
-Each unnamed argument to the `input` function is a string of a Reference.
+Each unnamed argument to the `rbxmk.input` function is a string of a Reference.

 ```
-input{"file://place.rbxl", "Workspace.Model.Script", "Source"}
+rbxmk.input{"file://place.rbxl", "Workspace.Model.Script", "Source"}
 ```

 1. From the first string, the scheme is determined to be `file`.